The Pumpkin Holler Hunnerd and Gravel Smasher races are held at Eagle Bluff Resort, 9800 HWY 10 northeast of Tahlequah, Oklahoma.

 |Out & Back Waffle Stop||Your milage may vary.
 3.25M to Waffle Stop then 2.6M to East of Eden.|

 |Hard Up Ahead||19.9||3.1||Yes||Yes||11:15am|

 There is a high probability of a bandit aid station at the Y intersection about 1.5 miles from the Start/Finish.
 Expect liquid encouragement and more cowbell as you near the finish line.

-Crew access is provided at three aid stations along the course – Savannah Corner, Hard Up Ahead, and the Start/Finish area.
+Crew access is provided at four locations along the course – 'Dem Idiots, Savannah Corner, Hard Up Ahead, and the Start/Finish area.
 The course map shows the preferred route to these aid stations.
 Crew is not allowed to drive on the course for safety of the runners.
 The designated crew route provides faster routes to the aid stations since most of these roads are paved.

 Our aid stations are manned by the best volunteers in the area.
 Most are trail and ultra-runners themselves and anticipate your every need - even before you know you need it.